-- The Bethany Beach Town Council on Thursday, April 30, voted to cancel all special events in the town until July 15.
+- The Bethany Beach Town Council on July 1 voted to cancel the remainder of the 2020 bandstand entertainment schedule.
+Conditional approvals have been granted for some outside events in the fall, but those approvals will be reexamined later in the summer.
+On Thursday, April 30, the council had voted to cancel all special events in the town until July 15.

 - The Town of Bethany Beach has canceled all public meetings until further notice.
-Special events are also canceled until future notice.
+The council has been meeting via videoconference and will meet next on Aug.
+21.

 - The Town of Bethany Beach has resumed yard waste collection.
 Bulk and special trash pickups remain suspended until further notice.
 The summer trash pick-up schedule went into effect on May 1.